builtbyahnaf/Windows-Bluetooth-Volume-Fix/README.md

-I did some browsing and figured out there is no direct Windows API call to modify volume programmatically but there's a third party app named AutoHotkey that offers it for free.
+I did some browsing and figured out there is no direct Windows API call to modify volume programmatically but there's a third party app named SoundVolumeView by NirSoft that offers it for free.
 I made a simple one file program right here with C++ using that advantage to lower volume automatically.